Roger-luo/Roger-luo.github.io/src/content/blog/moshi.md

 - A formal definition of the pattern matching language so we can at least reason about the correctness in discussions and maybe even automatically.

 Moshi is trying to achieve all of these.
 The package is still in its early stages (v0.3), but I believe the design is getting stable and the implementation is getting mature.
 I would like to invite the community to try it out and provide feedback.

+## Future Work

+The next step is to stabilize the package and cover more patterns on Julia's `Base` types.
+For example, patterns like [range patterns](https://thautwarm.github.io/MLStyle.jl/latest/syntax/pattern.html#range-patterns) and custom pattern syntax is not yet fully supported.
+However, they shouldn't change the main design of Moshi.

 Happy coding!